SachQL/UberDataNYC/README.md

 **Airport Peak Hour Analysis**: What are the busiest days for airport pickups and dropsoffs?
 - JKF airport longitude and latitude coordinates = 40.644537, -73.783260
 - Note that 0.01 in longitude and lattitude = 0.69 miles
-- Sundays had the highest number of airport rides (72)
-- Wednesdays has the least (48)

 ```sql
 SELECT
     DAYOFWEEK(TripDate) AS day_of_week,